mskf1383/pashmak/README.md

 sudo make install
 ```

-above commands install latest (development) state of the program
+Above commands install latest (development) state of the program

-now you can run interpreter in terminal:
+Now you can run interpreter in terminal:

 ```bash
 pashmak --info # shows info about pashmak